 I think this dessert has a magical way of bringing out the kid in all of us.
 Lucky for whoever makes this, the presentation is pretty and elegant enough to serve toddlers or totterers.

-- 7 slightly underripe large bananas (you want them slightly green on the ends – no spots!)
+- 7 large slightly underripe bananas, you want them slightly green on the ends – no spots

-- 1 1/2 cups sugar
+- 1 ½ cups (318 g) sugar

 - 8 large egg yolks